All-in-one quickstart: Proof of concept for single node

-Below, we'll explain how to set up OpenStack on a single server.
-You'll be able to add more nodes to your OpenStack cloud later, if you choose.
+This document shows how to spin up a proof of concept cloud on one node, using the Packstack installation utility.
+You will be able to add more nodes to your OpenStack cloud later, if you choose.

-These instructions are to install the current ("Liberty") release.
+The instructions apply to the current Ocata release.

 Step 0: Prerequisites

-Hardware: Machine with at least 4GB RAM, processors with hardware virtualization extensions, and at least one network adapter.
+Machine with at least 4GB RAM, preferably 6GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

 Step 1: Software repositories